ginnypx1/Guess-My-Number/README.md

 Check out this project at: http://ginnypx1.github.io/Guess-My-Number

-## iPhone App Info
+## iPhone App Technical Information

 The "Guess My Number" iPhone app has been refactored in Swift 4.0 for iOS 11.
+It has both unit and UI tests and is enabled for accessibility features.